 What is Bookinfo

-Bookinfo is composed of four separate microservices as shown below.
+Bookinfo is composed of the following four separate microservices.
 There are three versions of the reviews microservice.

 - The productpage microservice calls the details and reviews microservices to populate the page.